d0tTino/Culture/docs/error_handling.md

 - Logs include module, function, error type, and context variables (if safe).

 ## Testing and Verification
-- All error handling is verified by running the full test suite (22 tests).
+- All error handling is verified by running the full test suite.
 - Manual fault injection is used to verify logging and fallback behavior.

 ## References